BF-FrontEnd-class-2025/group-2-all-about-trees/planning/backlog.md

 # Backlog

-A collection of user stories you can choose from.
-Stories inside each priority level are not necessarily in order, it's up to your group to decide how they fit into your strategy.
-These are also just suggestion, feel free to change them or create your own!
+That's group-2's backlog!

 ## Must-Haves

 > these are necessary for basic usability

+- As a user I want to know what this site is about so I need a title
+- As a user I want to navigate easily on a website so I need a navbar
+- As a user I want to learn more about trees so i need to see the main content
+- As a user I want to have more info from other sources so I need a sidebar
-- [ ] As a ...
-I want to ... so that ...
+- As a user I want to find some links so I can contact the website owner
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

 ## Should-Haves

 > these will complete the user experience, but are not necessary

-- [ ] As a ...
-I want to ... so that ...
+- As a user I need to know when the button is clickable so i need a hover effect
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

 ## Could-Haves

 > would be really cool ... if there's time

-- [ ] As a ...
-I want to ... so that ...
+- As a user user I want to have a dark and white theme
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_